Modify Headers

 1

-Navigate to the HTTP Rules section and select Add Rule.
-Choose Modify Headers and click the Request Headers tab.
+Navigate to the HTTP Rules section and click on + New Rule and select the Modify Headers option.

 2